Watch Our New Free Video

 Our Preferred Binary Options Broker

-We currently trade at This Broker.
+We currently trade at eToro platform.
 After testing several Binary Options and CFD platforms we find this one to be the most suitable for us.
 What made the difference is a unique feature that allow us to watch and copy the strategies and trades of the best performing traders on the platform.
 You can actually see each move the "Guru" traders make.
 This method works nicely for us.
 Since we started trading at this broker we noticed an increase of our successful trades and profits when compared to our former brokers.
 You may want to check them out.

 Please note that all trading involves risk.
 Only risk capital you're prepared to lose.
 Past performance does not guarantee future results.
 This post is for educational purposes and should not be considered as investment advice.

 In order to be able to develop an effective binary options trading system you need to understand technical analysis.
 This guide is design to acquaint you with the basic terms and concepts of technical analysis.

 So what is Technical Analysis?